pdfcpu/pdfcpu/form/form_fill.md

 4. Run `pdfcpu form fill`.
 This will process the attributes `value` and `locked` only.

+## Note
+pdfcpu generates all appearance streams for form fields, but if you do have form field display issues then the following configuration option may help:
+`needAppearances: true`

 Have a look at some [examples](#examples).

 ## Usage